Godzilla (2014 film): Theatrical

 Godzilla had its red carpet premiere at the Dolby Theatre in Hollywood on May 8, 2014.
 An "Aftermath Afterparty" was held after the premiere, which featured a 22-foot statue of Godzilla made out of rubble erected before the El Capitan Theatre.
-Godzilla received wide release worldwide in 2D, 3D and IMAX 3D beginning May 16, 2014.
+Godzilla received wide release worldwide in 2D, 3D, RealD 3D, IMAX 3D and 4DX on May 16, 2014.
 In the United States, the film was given a PG-13 rating by the Motion Picture Association of America (MPAA) for "intense sequences of destruction, mayhem and creature violence."
 The film was released in China on June 13 and in Japan on July 25, 2014.
 In April 2014, Toho had an early screening of Godzilla and gave a positive review.
 Edwards said, "They saw it yesterday and I got an e-mail saying they thought it was fantastic!
 So that was a relief."
 Legendary also held screenings for the military.

 Home media

 Godzilla was released on Blu-ray Disc and DVD formats on September 16, 2014, in North America.
 It was released for digital HD download on August 26, 2014.
-Target released their own exclusive edition of the Blu-ray which included an exclusive 30-minute featurette titled Godzilla: Rebirth of an Icon while Walmart released their own exclusive edition which only featured an alternative cover for the DVD.
+Target released its own exclusive edition of the Blu-ray, which includes an exclusive 30-minute featurette titled Godzilla: Rebirth of an Icon while Walmart released its own exclusive edition, which only features an alternative cover for the DVD.
 Producer Thomas Tull confirmed plans for an extended cut of the film to be released in the future.
-In the United States and Canada, the DVD earned $17.7 million and the Blu-ray earned $27.3 million, totaling $45 million in domestic video sales.
+In the United States and Canada, the DVD earned $17.8 million and the Blu-ray earned $27.5 million, totaling $45.3 million in domestic video sales.

 Toho released the film on Blu-ray and DVD formats in Japan on February 25, 2015, as well as a five-disc limited edition Blu-ray set including the 3D Blu-ray, 2D Blu-ray, DVD, a disc of bonus features (includes the North American special features, as well as additional Japan-exclusive features), a full color booklet with Japanese promotional art, and an exclusive S.H.
 MonsterArts figure.
 The film was released on 4K Blu-ray on March 23, 2021, to commemorate the release of Godzilla vs. Kong.